Instagram was bought by Facebook for a cool one billion dollars.

 - After that, you can also find other people to follow, but you can save this for a later time too.

-And that’s about it for setting it up.
+And that’s about it for setting up your Instagram account.

 Now that you have your account all ready to go, it’s time to start gaining a following.